Mirza Muhammad Khan I

 Mirza Muhammad Khan I was the founding Khan of the Baku Khanate.
 He was a descendant of the Iranian garrison commander of Baku of 1723.

 Background

 Mirza Muhammad Khan belonged to a family which was originally from Mazandaran.
-He was the son of Dargah Qoli Beg, who was the governor of Baku in the first quarter of the 18th-century.
+He was the son of Dargah Qoli Beg, who was the governor of Baku in the first quarter of the 18th century.

 Life

 He was born in 1727, in Baku.
 His father ruled at least till 1731.
-However he was charged with treason and relieved of duty in unknown year.
+However, he was charged with treason and relieved of duty in an unknown year.
 He rejoined Nadir Shah and was killed in 1738 in a battle.
 After Treaty of Ganja, Nadir Shah appointed a certain Galem from Gilan as a sultan of Baku, also awarded Ashur khan Afshar with lands in Absheron peninsula, including Sabunchu, Keshla and Zabrat.
 His grandson, son of Malik Muhammad Khan, is named after him.
-He also acknowledged his grandson Mirza Muhammad as khan at age of 11.
+He also acknowledged his grandson Mirza Muhammad as khan at the age of 11.